 The first two years of any Doctor of Medicine program focus on science, human anatomy, pathology and similar subjects.
 During the second two years, aspiring psychiatrists can study professional ethics, psychotherapy and other topics related to mental health.
 They then apply those topics to actual patients during their clinical rotations at hospitals, medical facilities and mental institutions.

 Some of the courses that might be found in a medical school program with a focus on psychiatry include:

 Employment Outlook and Salary Info

 Psychiatrists can take several different focused career paths once they complete their medical school and residency requirements, such as forensic psychiatry, child psychiatry, geriatric psychiatry or psychiatry research.
-The U.S. Bureau of Labor Statistics (www.bls.gov) estimates the mean annual wage for this profession, as of May 2012, to be $177,520.
-The BLS also projects that employment of all physicians and surgeons, including psychiatrists, will grow by approximately 24%, faster than the average for all occupations, between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) estimates the mean annual wage for this profession, as of May 2015, to be $193,680.
+The BLS also projects that employment of psychiatrists will grow by 15%, faster than the average for all occupations, between 2014 and 2024.